golololologol/LLM_info_lookup/README.md

 ## How to Use

+1. Run the script.
+2. Go to `http://127.0.0.1:7860` in your browser.
-1. Enter the address to the model in the textbox.
+3. Enter the address to the model in the textbox.
-2. Click "Retrieve Model Info" to get the model details.
+4. Click "Retrieve Model Info", and enjoy knowing what the hell that one new model is.

 ## UI